-The last goodbye: When Deco rediscovered & conquered Brazil at 35
+The last goodbye: How Deco rediscovered & conquered Brazil

 When Deco returned to his homeland after 13 years abroad (and seven years representing another country), he showed Brazil what it had been missing.